hseesh/Xdoc/README.md

-  The main content of the API　Document comes from class  file's  Javadoc comments and SpringAnnotation for a method description, it comes from PsiDocComment object for a method param's description .it comes from  docTags @Param
+  The main content of the API　Document comes from class  file's  Javadoc comments and SpringAnnotation eg： for a method description, it comes from PsiDocComment object for a method param's description .it comes from  docTags @Param object

   An entire class parsing process is done from top to bottom, one line after another, one character after another, its necessary to use many for loops